NA63 experiment: Radiation Reaction

 Radiation reaction is a long-standing problem in electrodynamics.
 Briefly formulated it concerns the back-reaction of an emitted photon on the charged particle that emits it.
 In the classical theory, the solutions of the equations of motion lead to absurd consequences, e.g conflicts with either energy conservation or causality.
 In the quantum version, the so-called Quantum electrodynamics (QED), the problem is in principle solved as the techniques required are known.
 However, the calculational difficulties involved are serious, and only comparatively simple problems have been solved.
 It turns out that strong fields is a route to addressing the problem experimentally, and (members of) the NA63 collaboration has paved the way theoretically as well as experimentally.

 Effects

-The effects of strong fields and emission times are relevant in many other branches of physics, ranging from the so-called “bubble-regime” in plasma wakefields used for extremely high-gradient particle acceleration, through astrophysical objects such as magnetar’’s’’ (heavily magnetized neutron star’’s’’) to intense laser’’s’’ and heavy-ion collisions.
-The concepts studied at NA63 even apply in a gravitational analogue – Hawking radiation from black hole’’s’’ – which remains to be detected.
-Finally, although a much ‘cleaner’ environment can be achieved with electron-laser interaction’’s’’ to address the problem of radiation reaction experimentally, lasers of sufficient intensity to enable thorough investigations are still some years, perhaps decades, ahead of us.
+The effects of strong fields and emission times are relevant in many other branches of physics, ranging from the so-called "bubble-regime" in plasma wakefields used for extremely high-gradient particle acceleration, through astrophysical objects such as magnetars (heavily magnetized neutron stars) to intense lasers and heavy-ion collisions.
+The concepts studied at NA63 even apply in a gravitational analogue – Hawking radiation from black holes – which remains to be detected.
+Finally, although a much 'cleaner' environment can be achieved with electron-laser interactions to address the problem of radiation reaction experimentally, lasers of sufficient intensity to enable thorough investigations are still some years, perhaps decades, ahead of us.
 With electron-crystal interactions, NA63 has addressed the problem experimentally already.

-The Unruh effect was observed for the first time in the high energy channeling radiation explored by NA63.
+The Unruh effect might have been observed for the first time in the high energy channeling radiation explored by NA63.